View the Committee Roster

 - Service as a clearinghouse of mentoring-related literature and information.

-TENURE: Membership on the Committee shall normally be for two (2) years, except that the Vice Chair and Chair will each serve three (3) years.
-The returning member selected as Vice Chair at the end of the first year shall serve in that capacity in the second year, and become the Chair of the committee for an additional third year.
+TENURE: Membership on the committee shall normally be for two years, except that the vice chair and chair will each serve three years.
+The returning member selected as vice chair at the end of the first year shall serve in that capacity in the second year, and become the chair of the committee for an additional third year.

-SIZE: The Committee shall normally consist of a Chair, Vice Chair, five (5) members, and a non-voting Executive Board liaison.
+SIZE: The committee shall normally consist of a chair, vice chair, five members, and a non-voting Executive Board and staff liaison.